All Products

 method

-The method type of the SIP request, such as INVITE (establish a session), ACK (acknowledge), BYE (terminate a session), or CANCEL (cancel a request).
-It defines the type of operation.
+SIP request method type, such as INVITE (establish session), ACK (acknowledge), BYE (terminate session), or CANCEL (cancel request), defining the operation type.

 INVITE